John Wildman: Family

-Wildman's first wife was Frances, daughter of Sir Francis Englefield, 2nd Baronet, and his second wife was Lucy, daughter of Lord Lovelace.
+Published accounts have recorded that Wildman's first wife was Frances, daughter of Sir Francis Englefield, 2nd Baronet, and his second wife was Lucy, daughter of Lord Lovelace.
+However, these connections have recently been contested.
+The History of Parliament - The House of Commons 1640-1660 records that Wildman's first wife was Dorothy, daughter of Michael Whitefoot of Hapton in Norfolk, a family noticed in Wildman's own will.
+Wildman's second wife was Lucy Richmond, daughter of Anthony Richmond of Idstone, Ashbury, Berkshire, from a family connected to Wildman's friend and ally, the Berkshire MP Henry Marten.

 Wildman had a son, John, who married Eleanor, daughter of Edward Chute of Bethersden, Kent, in 1676, and died childless in 1710, though he made John Shute, later Viscount Barrington, his chief heir, particularly of Beckett Hall, which the elder Wildman had bought in 1657 from the regicide Henry Marten (see above).